 ► Denis Monnerie, Professor of anthropology at the University of Strasbourg and a New Caledonia specialist, is assigned to CNRS for a year at CREDO from September 1st, 2016

-► Borut Telban, Professeur, Research Center of the Slovenian Academy of Science and Arts, from April to June 2017 (Aix Marseille University and EHESS funding)
+► Borut Telban, Professeur, Research Center of the Slovenian Academy of Science and Arts, from April the 1st to July the 1st 2017 (Aix Marseille University and EHESS funding)

-► John Barker, Professor of Anthropology, University of British Columbia, April/May 2017 (EHESS funding)
+► John Barker, Professor of Anthropology, University of British Columbia (Vancouver), April/May 2017 (EHESS funding)

-► Andrei Toutorski, Associate Professor Department of Ethnology Moscow State University (Russian Federation), June 2017 (Embassy of France in Russia funding)
+► Andrei Tutorski, Associate Professor Department of Ethnology Moscow State University (Russian Federation), June 2017 (Embassy of France in Russia funding)

 ► Jan Fraenkel